yasir-shahzad/Digispark-ATTINY85/README.md

 1. **Download the repository**: 🟢 Click "Clone or download" on the green button above.
 2. **Open the project**: 🖥️ Use Altium Designer to open the `.PrjPCB` file located in the main directory.
-3. **Review the schematics**: 📜 The `schematic.SchDoc` file shows the electrical connections and components used in the design.
+3. **Schematics**: 📜 The `schematic.SchDoc` file shows the electrical connections and components used in the design.
-4. **Examine the PCB layout**: 🧩 The `PCB.PCBDoc` file represents the physical layout of the components on the printed circuit board.
+4. **PCB layout**: 🧩 The `PCB.PCBDoc` file represents the physical layout of the components on the printed circuit board.
 5. **Generate BOM (optional)**: 🛒 Use Altium Designer's BOM generation features to create a list of required components.

 ## Additional Information ℹ️